alexanderwendt/sklearn_ml_toolbox/README.md

 ## Content

-### Data Preparation
+### Data Preparation (S20, S21)
 In the data preparation, the y values are generated if applicable.
 In the OMXS30 example, the positive trend is illustrated as orange and the negative trend is blue.

 <img src="80_Documentation/OMXS30_Trend_Definition.png" width="700">

 Features are generated based on the raw X data.
 In the example, technical indicators like MA, RSI and Stochastics are used to generate features.

-### Analysis and Feature Selection
+### Analysis and Feature Selection (S30, S31)
 In this process step, the following processing is done:
-- Dataset loading
+#### Dataset loading
+Prepared features and labels are loaded from files.
+The default format is to load a csv file with features in the columns and with the last column as the class.
+In the parameters, the class name is defined.

-- Dataset cleaning
+#### Dataset cleaning
+The dataset is prepared to be used as an input to a model.
+Feature can be renamed, inconsitent used of NaN are replaced.

-- Individual X value analysis with
+#### Individual X value analysis
+Several tools and graphs analyze and visualize different charactersics of the data to create an understanding of its structure and values.
+The following analyses are made:
 - histograms for robust and normal average and standard deviations

 <img src="80_Documentation/MA2Norm.png" width="300">
 - Pearson and Spearman rang Correlation matrices

 <img src="80_Documentation/Correlation_Spearman.png" width="500">
 - Autocorrelation and partial autocorrelation of time dependent variables

 <img src="80_Documentation/Partial_Autocorrelation_OMXS30.png" width="300">
 - Parallel Coordinates

 <img src="80_Documentation/Partial_Coordinates_OMXS30.png" width="600">
 - Visualization of missing data